 A business resource is anything that brings value to a business.
 Classical economists described business resources in terms of factors of production.
 Land, labor and capital are the primary factors because they do not become part of any finished product and are not consumed or significantly changed by the production process.
 Resources such as raw materials and energy are secondary because they are derived from the primary factors.
 From the classical perspective even things like entrepreneurship, intellectual property and the time value of money are derived from labor and capital, so they too are considered secondary formulations of the primary factors.

 Information is consumed in the production process but not in the sense that it is depleted or reduced; in fact new information is created by every act of production and commerce.
 Further, information is non fungible, which means it cannot be substituted one unit for another such as a kilowatt of electricity, an ounce of gold, or a computer.
-Information cannot be replaced the way a building or a manager can be.
+Information cannot be replaced the way a building or an executive can be.
 No business resource can be effectively utilized without information.

 As late as 1946 there were in the combined professional, technical and scientific press of the United States only seven articles on the subject of information